katekats/ThermalComfort/README.md

 **LSTM training and inference**

-The file Thermal_Comfort_LSTM.ipynb has the trained model and the inference results.
+The file: Thermal_Comfort_LSTM.ipynb has the trained model and the inference results.